illumos/docs/docs/about/leadership.md

 feel free to ask whoever submitted the patch to submit it in this format, you shouldn't have to go search the list archives for reviewers.

-### Using your judgement
+### Using your judgment

-The whole reason we have RTI advocates or, if you're not steeped in Sun-ish history, follow a "pull" model, is that it provides us with a step in the process where in theory experienced people can exercise their (in theory) better judgement, and everyone can benefit from less breakage.
+The whole reason we have RTI advocates or, if you're not steeped in Sun-ish history, follow a "pull" model, is that it provides us with a step in the process where in theory experienced people can exercise their (in theory) better judgment, and everyone can benefit from less breakage.
 This is 95% of the work involved.

 ### Things Advocates Focus On